smartell/APIDemo/README.md

-# How to used Doxygen with GitHUB
+# How to use Doxygen with GitHUB

 This is a simple demo for hosting Doxygen Code on Github.
 All of the instructions herein are based on the command line and was tested on a mac.